 With the account created you can now start your adventures in Virtual Private Networks.

-Open the app and you’ll be presented with a minimalist layout dominated with a big button in the centre.
+Open the app and you’ll be presented with that big button in the centre.
 As you might guess, this turns the VPN on and off.
-Beneath it you’ll find a section stating where your current server is located.
+Beneath it you’ll see the recommended server location.
 This can be changed by tapping on the Choose Location button.

-The latter is important if you want to watch things like Netflix from other countries, as you simply select a server based in that location.
-It’s also handy if you find that your connection is slow, as sometimes a particular server can experience problems due to heavy traffic or technical issues.
+The latter is important if you want to watch, say, Netflix from other countries, as you simply select a server in that country.
+It’s also handy if you find that your connection is slow, as sometimes a particular server can experience problems due to heavy traffic or because it's further away.

 Now you’re free to use your normal browser, in the knowledge that any activities are hidden from prying eyes.
 In the notification bar you’ll see the icon of a key, which represents that the VPN is running and encrypting your connection.

 Of course, if you log onto Facebook or YouTube then the sites themselves will know it’s you and record your actions, but for surfing and general online entertainment you’re practically anonymous.